Delta Reserve Credit Card Review: Amazing Perks

 First Checked Bag Free

-Just for having the Delta Reserve Card you get a first checked bag free, which would otherwise cost $30 one-way per person:
+Just for having the Delta Reserve card you get a first checked bag free.
+With the ever-increasing cost of a checked bag with Delta, this can really add up.

 • This benefit is limited to the primary cardmember and anyone traveling on the same reservation with them (up to nine people)